nicomeyer96/qiskit-torch-module/README.md

 The backbone of our implementation is the ``qiskit`` software framework: https://github.com/Qiskit

-Furthermore, we git inspired by ``qiskit-machine-learning``: https://github.com/qiskit-community/qiskit-machine-learning
+Furthermore, we got inspired by ``qiskit-machine-learning``: https://github.com/qiskit-community/qiskit-machine-learning

 ## Citation